 SCAS has always recognised the importance of working with other organisations that share similar aims, and in 1990 was a founder member of the International Association of Human-Animal Interaction Organisations (IAHAIO).

 SCAS is a member of the Animal Behaviour and Training Council (ABTC), the Animal Welfare Education Alliance (AWEA), the International Association of Human-Animal Interaction Organisations (IAHAIO) and the Green Care Coalition.
-It has also been a member of Pet Partners, International Society for Anthrozoology (ISAZ), Latham Foundation, The Links Group, the Pet Health Council and the World Animal Protection (WSPA).
+It has also been a member of Pet Partners, International Society for Anthrozoology (ISAZ), Latham Foundation, the Pet Health Council and the World Animal Protection (WSPA).
 Over the past three decades, we have regularly been represented on the Pet Advisory Committee, Pathway, and the British Small Animal Veterinary Association (BSAVA).

 For a number of years SCAS worked in partnership with The Blue Cross animal welfare charity.That relationship was advantageous to the Charity in so far as it enabled SCAS to use have access to resources which might otherwise not have been available to it as a Charity; the relationship which existed with The Blue Cross was effectively brought to a close as at the 31 December 2012.

 As from 1st January 2013 SCAS has been restructuring in order to carry on the great work that it has pioneered and supported.
 Most recently, SCAS has appointed a number of new Board members and is reviewing its portfolio of activities to ensure that it can continue to build on its many achievements.